aharring/EOTSubmission/README.md

 then this is stated.

 Week01
-Week02
+Week02 Statements
-Week03
+Week03 Variables
-Week04
+Week04 Flow Control - if, while & for
-Week05
+Week05 Functions
-Week06
+Week06 Files
 Week07 Working with regular expresions.
+In addition to the lab I attempted a solution for the 'sentence in the middle of 3' question.
-Week08 Working with numpy & matplotlib
+Week08 Working with numpy & matplotlib.
+Struggling with creating seaborn normal distribution.